 - Duration: Handgun purchase permits in New Jersey are valid for 90 days, and may be extended for an additional 90 days for good cause.
 New Jersey FPICs are valid as long as the holder remains eligible to possess a firearm.

-- Single Purchase: Handgun purchases are limited to one handgun per permit and one handgun per 30-day period.38
+- Single Purchase: Handgun purchases are limited to one handgun per permit and one handgun per 30-day period.47

 - Safety Training?
 No safety training requirement.

 Iowa requires a permit to acquire pistols or revolvers.
 Once an applicant passes a background check and obtains a permit, the permit is valid for 5 years.
 Permits may be revoked in the event the holder becomes disqualified.
-Under the five-year permit system, county sheriffs in Iowa are authorized to obtain relevant criminal history data and conduct an annual criminal history check on anyone who has been issued a five-year permit to acquire a handgun.
+County sheriffs in Iowa are authorized to obtain relevant criminal history data and conduct a criminal history check annually on anyone who has been issued a five-year permit to acquire a handgun.
 However, Iowa law does not require a background check to be conducted on handgun permit-holders more frequently than once every five years (the duration of the permit).

 Maryland requires that a person obtain a permit before the person buys, rents, or receives a handgun.
 A permit is valid for 10 years.
 Maryland applicants must complete an approved safety training course that includes instruction on state firearms law, home firearm safety, handgun mechanisms and operation, and an orientation component that demonstrates the person’s safe operation and handling of a firearm.

 Michigan requires either a license to carry a concealed handgun or a handgun purchase license, although a person who purchases a handgun from a licensed dealer does not need either license.
 A handgun purchase license is valid for 30 days.